Letters of recommendation

 A letter of rec should speak to your abilities and fit for the position you’re applying for.
 Thus, the person writing that letter should be able to attest to your potential success in that position!

 Your letter writer should be able to write a strong, specific letter to endorse you for a given position.
-A vague, generic letter is very much a detriment - for most jobs or grad schools, you would be in the best position possible if you get a strong letter speaking to your specific expertise.
+A vague, generic letter is a detriment to you - for most jobs or grad schools, you would be in the best position possible if you get a strong letter speaking to your specific expertise.

 Unfortunately, not all professors can write you a strong letter.
 If you attended class but never spoke to me about anything other than class information, I wouldn’t be able to write you a strong letter because I don’t know what your goals are, your plans for the future, etc.